fasal2/ignite-day2-aks/README.md

 kubectl apply -f ignite-day2-aks/manifest/app
 ```

-Now that your app is deployed you can check the status of it with the following command:
+Now that your app is deployed you can check the status of it with the following command ater a couple of seconds:

 ```bash
 kubectl get pods